heer-shah11/school-mgmt/README.md

 - To use MariaDB with Intellij IDEA

 ## Technologies Used:
-- JavaScript- Front-end logic
-- HTML & CSS- User interface and styling
-- MariaDB- Dbms
-- Intellij IDEA
+- Database: MariaDB
+- Frontend: HTML, JAVASCRIPT
-- Github
+- IDE: IntelliJ idea
+- Language: SQL and javasript

 ## Tables:
 - Student
 - Teacher